About Papeete

 Plan your spending wisely

-Practical Budget Guide for Papeete, French Polynesia
+Budget Guide for Papeete, French Polynesia

 #

-Currency Information:
+Currency Info:

 Currency: French Pacific Franc (XPF)

-Exchange rate: 1 USD = 100 XPF
+Exchange Rate: 1 USD = 100 XPF

 #